IanWambai/Chowder/README.md

 For successful requests, Safaricom will send push USSD to the user's mobile device and prompt them to enter their Bonga PIN.

-Get the sample apk from [here](https://github.com/IanWambai/Chowder/tree/master/sample/chowder_sample.apk):
+Get the sample apk from [here](https://github.com/IanWambai/Chowder/tree/master/sample/chowder_sample.apk), click on 'View the full file' to download it, or find it in the 'sample' folder:

 The screenshots below show how it works.